 - Add dried kelp flakes to soups, stews, and sauces.

-- Add small pinch to chamomile tea.
+- Add small pinch of lavender flowers to chamomile tea.

 - A few drops of lavender essential oil in the bath or added to a massage oil.

 Lemon Balm is another gentle nervine that promotes relaxation and also helps with heartburn.
 Combine with chamomile and lavender for a bedtime tea.